jberenike/jberenike.github.io/publications.md

 # Conference talks (selection)

 # By cfp

+02/2020 Judge a book by its lover: Evaluation and sentiment in online lay book reviews.
+Tagung der VALS-ASLA, Neuchâtel, CH. https://www.unine.ch/colloquevals-asla2020/

+07/2019 Where’s your attention?
+An empirical assessment of Web 2.0 users’ literary values (with Thomas Messerli), Panel “Digital Humanities for the Study of Social Reading”, International Conference DH2019 Utrecht, NL.

+07/2019 Crossing the border between real world and story world: An empirical examination of interoceptive anchors in literature (with Moniek Kuijpers and Karin Kukkonen).
+International PALA Conference, Liverpool, UK.

 07/2018 Assessing metaphor use in the opening sections of German narrative texts 1880-1930.
 International Conference of the Society for the Empirical Study of Literature and Media (IGEL), Stavanger, NO.